jrdngr/pngme_book/src/_introduction.md

 8. If you can't figure it out, ask the internet.
 The Rust community is very helpful.

-If you really really super duper want to see my code, you have to send me your code first. __If you're reading this, I forgot to add contact info.__
+If you really really super duper want to see my code, you have to [send me your code](mailto:picklenerd@picklenerd.com) first.